 About

 The American Ideals PAC, a political action committee, champions American ideals that have inspired generations—that we are all created equal and should be judged by the content of our character.
 These are principles declared by the Founding Fathers and advocated by brave Americans throughout our history.
-Yet a corrosive ideology dominates our public discourse today: It shames Americans for their race, color, ethnicity, or gender; teaches children that they are oppressed, or oppressors, due to the color of their skin; and allows universities to grant preferences to some racial groups while discriminating against others.
+Yet a corrosive ideology dominates our public discourse today: It shames Americans for their race, color, ethnicity, or gender; teaches children that they are oppressed, or oppressors, due to the color of their skin; and pushes the government and the private sector to grant preferences to, or discriminate against, individuals based on race or gender.
 All the while, politicians congratulate themselves for defending such practices under the false notion of “equity.”

 We are a sister organization of Defend American Ideals, a 501(c)(4) nonprofit.
 Previously, we were briefly known as Equal Rights for America PAC.